ElegantEngineeringTech/laravel-referrer/README.md

     | These are the classes containing the logic to store the visitor's referrer.
     | By default, they are all disabled.
 To enable a driver, add a "key" value.
     | You can also add your own driver if needed.
-    | Regardless of the number of drivers you define, they will all store the referrer sources.
+    | No matter how many drivers you define, they will all store the referrer sources.
     |
     */
     'drivers' => [